Sample Answer

 The Miami International Airport Noise Abatement Program

 The monitoring of noise emissions by the flights taking off and landing at the MIA is done by the Aircraft Noise and Operation Monitoring System, which helps in evaluating the effectiveness of the procures employed at the airport to reduce the impact of noise on the surrounding (Miami-Dade Aviation Department, 2015).
-These initiatives were developed through listening to the concerns of the surrounding neighborhoods and have so far been important in reducing the impact of noise arising from aircraft activities at the Miami International Airport.
-The sensitization of the airport operators on the need to adhere to the set standards on reduction of noise impact on the surrounding neighborhood.
-This has also been carried out by the ‘Fly Neighbourly’ campaign, which has been running since 1995.
+These initiatives were developed through listening to the concerns of the surrounding neighbourhoods and have so far been critical in reducing the impact of noise arising from aircraft activities at the Miami International Airport.
+The sensitization of the airport operators on the need to adhere to the set standards on reduction of noise impact on the surrounding neighbourhood.
+This has also been carried out by the ‘Fly Neig’bourNeighbourly’, which has been running since 1995.
 This seeks to create awareness among the aviation employees at the MIA to be mindful of the community when in their duties (Miami-Dade Aviation Department, 2015).

 References

 Ortiz, L. (2008, May 29).
-Airport Noise Abatement Board On Its Way Back .
-Retrieved from Miami Today: https://www.miamitodaynews.com/news/080529/story5.shtml
+Airport Noise Abatement Board On Its Way Back.
+Retrieved from Miami Today: https://www.miamitodaynews.com/news/080529/story5.shtm.l.

 Sameh, M. M., & Scavuzzi, J. (2016).
 Environmental sustainability measures for air[orts.
 Occasional paper, McGill.